M-VaultLDAP/X.500 Directory Server

 M-Vault is a high performance LDAP/X.500 Server with replication, advanced security features and flexible cross platform management tools, capable of managing tens of millions of entries and processing tens of thousands of queries per second.
 Featuring high availability, transactional integrity and extensive management capabilities, M-Vault is the natural choice for security-conscious organisations.

-M-Vault provides a unique set of security features, including Strong Authentication based on X.509 PKI, Signed Operations, Flexible Prescriptive and Role Based Access Control, Security Policy, Rule Based Access Control based on Security Labels, Audit Logging and Password Policy.
+M-Vault provides a unique set of security features, including Strong Authentication based on X.509 PKI, Signed Operations, OAuth 2.0, Flexible Prescriptive and Role Based Access Control, Security Policy, Rule Based Access Control based on Security Labels, Audit Logging and Password Policy.
 More information on M-Vault Security...

 Scalability & Performance